 \subsubsection{Two uniformly moving atoms initially prepared in a separable state $|10\rangle$}

-To analyze how the environment-induced interatomic interaction for two uniformly moving atoms affects the entanglement generation in these two different spacetime, we show the dynamics of concurrence with different velocity in Fig.~\ref{kev1-2}, for fixed $\kappa/\omega=1000$, and $\omega L=1$.
-When the environment-induced interatomic interaction is introduced, there is an oscillatory manner in the time evolution of concurrence during initial period in $\kappa$-deformed spacetime, and this oscillation frequency increases as the velocity of atoms increases.
-Besides, the oscillation is damped during evolution, so the asymptotic concurrence will be consistent to the entanglement behavior of Minkowski spacetime case.
-We note that this is because the oscillatory behavior is dominated by the trigonometric term $\sin^2(4D\tau)$ during initial stage, while it determined by the exponential term $e^{-8A_1\tau}$ and decays to the case of Minkowski spacetime after a long time.
-Hence, when the environment-induced interatomic interaction is taken into account, the difference of entanglement dynamics between the $\kappa$-deformed spacetime with a LDP and Minkowski spacetime is more pronounced during initial period.
+To analyze how the environment-induced interatomic interaction of two uniformly moving atoms affects the entanglement generation in two different spacetimes, we show the dynamics of concurrence with different velocities in Fig.~\ref{kev1-2} for fixed $\kappa/\omega=1000$ and $\omega L=1$.
+When the environment-induced interatomic interaction is introduced, the oscillatory manner of the time evolution of concurrence during the initial period in $\kappa$-deformed spacetime is observed, and this oscillation frequency increases as the velocity of the atoms increases.
+In addition, the oscillation is damped during evolution; thus, the asymptotic concurrence will be consistent with the entanglement behavior of the Minkowski spacetime case.
+We note that this oscillatory behavior is dominated by the trigonometric term $\sin^2(4D\tau)$ during the initial stage, is determined by the exponential term $e^{-8A_1\tau}$, and decays to the Minkowski spacetime case after a long time.
+Hence, when the environment-induced interatomic interaction is considered, the differences in the entanglement dynamics between the $\kappa$-deformed spacetime with an LDP and Minkowski spacetime are more pronounced during the initial period.
 Therefore, the environment-induced interatomic interaction between two uniformly moving atoms can assist us in distinguishing these two universes.